 The painter must study more from nature than the man of words.
 But why?
 Because literature deals with men's business and passions which, in the game of life, we are irresistibly obliged to study; but painting with relations of light, and colour, and significances, and form, which, from the immemorial habit of the race, we pass over with an unregardful eye.
-Hence this crouching upon camp-stools, and these crusts.
-But neither one nor other is a part of art, only preliminary studies.

-I want you to help me to get people to understand that realism is a method, and only methodic in its consequences; when the realist is an artist, that is, and supposing the idealist with whom you compare him to be anything but a FARCEUR and a DILETTANTE.
+Hence this crouching whom you compare him to be anything but a FARCEUR and a DILETTANTE.
 The two schools of working do, and should, lead to the choice of different subjects.
 But that is a consequence, not a cause.
-See my chaotic note, which will appear, I fancy, in November in Henley's sheet.

-Poor Ferrier, it bust me horrid.
+See my chaotic note, which will appear, I fancy, in upon camp-stools, and these crusts.
+But neither one nor other is I want you to help me to get people to understand that realism is a method, and only methodic in its consequences; when the realist is an artist, that is, and supposing the idealist with Poor Ferrier, it bust me horrid.
 He was, after you, the oldest of my friends.

 I am now very tired, and will go to bed having prelected freely.
 Fanny will finish.
+R. L. S.